 Over 100 years after the RMS Titanic met its demise on April 15, 1912, the story of the tragic wreck through Titanic survivor accounts continues to haunt and mesmerize people worldwide.
 Out of over 2,200 passengers, approximately only 700 people survived to share their stories.
 Many Titanic survivor stories have been lost to the passage of time.
 Some survivors were hesitant to share the harrowing details of this experience, never speaking publicly about the sinking of the Titanic.
 Others went on to share their Titanic sinking stories and rescue stories through interviews, memoirs, and speaking engagements.

-A Third Class Passenger Recalls The Passageways Were Locked
+A Third Class Passenger Recalls The Locked Passageways

 At that point, other passengers were awake and milling around the hallways.
 Elin's husband was up on the deck, but all of the third class passengers were locked below.
 She says, "After a few moments, I grabbed my purse and life jacket and ran out to the passageway.
 The door was locked!
 All of the doors were locked."